Week 1: Play the Love Song

 N.T.
 Wright, Surprised By Hope

-Beautiful music is played by musicians focused on Jesus.
+Beautiful music is played by musicians whose eyes are fixed on Jesus.

 “Has it ever occurred to you that one hundred pianos all tuned to the same fork are automatically tuned to each other?
 They are of one accord by being tuned, not to each other, but to another standard to which each one must individually bow.
 So one hundred worshipers met together, each one looking away to Christ, are in heart nearer to each other than they could possibly be, were they to become 'unity' conscious and turn their eyes away from God to strive for closer fellowship.”